Jobst Wagner

 Jobst Wagner (born 20 February 1959 in Rehau) is a Swiss entrepreneur.
-He has held several positions at Rehau Group, including vice president and president and of the supervisory board.
+He has held several positions at Rehau Group, including chairman and vice-chairman of the supervisory board.

 Career

 Starting in 1986, he worked in different positions at Rehau Group, a company founded by his father in Rehau, Germany.
 In 2000, Wagner's father transferred control of the company to Wagner and his brother, Veit.
-As president of the supervisory board of the Rehau group, Wagner led approximately 18,000 employees across 50 countries.
+As Chairman of the Supervisory Board of the Rehau group, Wagner led approximately 18,000 employees across 50 countries.

 In December 2018, following the acquisition of MB Barter & Trading by REHAU, Wagner was confirmed as a member of the new board of directors.

-On 1st July 2021, Wagner took over the role of vice president of the supervisory board, with his brother Veit taking over his former position as president.
+On 1 July 2021, Wagner took over the role of vice-chairman of the supervisory board, with his brother Veit taking over his former position as chairman.

-Wagner is also one of the largest shareholders of the SMH Verlag AG and is member of the Supervisory Board.
+Wagner is also one of the largest shareholders of the SMH Verlag AG and is member of the supervisory board.
 He is the founder and the Research Council within the Foundation StrategieDialog21.
 The StrategieDialog21 (SD21) sees itself as a dialogue platform with a focus on federally-liberal values and derived strategic approaches and impulses for Switzerland.